BijanSN/Copula-Opinion-Pooling-application-on-yield-curves/README.md

 here; Are we still going to be useful?
 What is the competitive advantage a human has over an algorithm?
 We believe it’s our intuition.
-The Black-Litterman model combines these two paradigms; By combining the expertise we gathered the last couples of years with our intuition, we can achieve better results, as seen through the swiss equity example.
+The Black-Litterman model combines these two paradigms; By combining the expertise we gathered the last couples of years with our intuition, we can achieve better results.
 The assumption of normality was also rejected several times through our project, leading the development of new tools in order to correctly model financial information.
 This was highlighted through the COP approach from Meucci, but the research must go on.
 To conclude with, we presented a relatively new approach to asset management :